SouravDataPro/FlightSafety1985_2014/README.md

 # FlightSafety1985_2014
 "This is a project where I’m exploring airline safety data from 1985 to 2014.
 I'm still learning, but I wanted to look at real-world stuff and see how flight safety has changed over time.
 Just trying to get better at data analysis while working on something interesting."
+"This is a personal project where I explore airline safety data from 1985 to 2014.
+I'm a student learning data science and big data analysis, and I wanted to work on something real and meaningful.
+This project is part of my learning journey — everything here is done by me as I build my skills and grow in this field."